Skip to content

 Nola Simon smiling among purple wildflowers in a denim jacket

-The work is grounded in trust — the kind you have to build with yourself before you can build it with anyone else.
+The common thread through all of it?
+Trust.
+The kind you have to build with yourself before you can build it with anyone else.

 WHAT I BELIEVE